simbo1905/cu-final-mssql/readme.md

 ASP.NET Core MVC web application.
 This repository makes minor patches to be able to configure the connection settings via Environment Variables.
 The instructions below show how to run it all in OpenShift Origin PaaS on Mac OS.

-The code isn't aiming for production quality.
+The code isn't aiming for production quality as its a quick alpha spike.
 By way of example the logging of SQL strings happens in production builds.
 In a real application you would use the DotNet core convensions of checking a standard Env Var to enable or disable it.
 Still those modifications are easy to make so why not have a go and send me a PR.

 ## Run It with Docker on Mac OS